Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 These guidelines ensure web content is accessible to people with various disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

-- Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

+- Select all the contents of `Banner.tsx` file.

 - Ask Copilot Chat if the UI is WCAG compliant.

     ```md
     #selection Does the UI meet the specified WCAG guidelines?
     ```

-- For `#selection`, select all the content of `Banner.tsx`

 - Copilot will provide you with guidance and suggestions on how to make the UI WCAG compliant.